mariaartlle/PYT-SBI-project-ProtFlex/README.md

 $ pip3 install .
 ```

 ## 6. Tutorial

 ### Arguments description

 * -i / --input

-**Required  argument. **The input argument can be a FASTA formatted file or, alternatively, a single UniprotID code.
+**Required  argument**.
+The input argument can be a FASTA formatted file or, alternatively, a single UniprotID code.
 If the input is not in the correct format, the program will raise an exception.

 * -o / --output

 **Optional argument**.
 The name of the desired output file, if it already exists, the file will be overwritten, if not the program will create a new one with the name provided.
 If this argument is not defined the output file will be named after the UniprotID of the provided input file.

 * -g / --graph

-**Optional argument. **If this argument is defined, a graphical representation of the flexibility scores will be provided besides the parseable output text file.
+**Optional argument**.
+If this argument is defined, a graphical representation of the flexibility scores will be provided besides the parseable output text file.

 * -pdb